apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 # d. create the "setup" drive

-This step assumes that you're using a macbook, if that's not the case then take a look at the Setup Protocol in the [glacier protocol][glacier].
+This step assumes that you're using a macbook, if that's not the case then take a look at the Setup section of the [glacier protocol][glacier].

-- plug the "setup" usb drive into your regular computer
 - download ubuntu [http://releases.ubuntu.com/xenial/ubuntu-16.04.2-desktop-amd64.iso][ubuntu] (*)
 - verify its integrity

+{% highlight bash %}
-`$ shasum -a 256 ubuntu-16.04.2-desktop-amd64.iso`
+$ shasum -a 256 ubuntu-16.04.2-desktop-amd64.iso
+0f3086aa44edd38531898b32ee3318540af9c643c27346340deb2f9bc1c3de7e  ubuntu-16.04.2-desktop-amd64.iso
+{% endhighlight %}

-This should match `0f3086aa44edd38531898b32ee3318540af9c643c27346340deb2f9bc1c3de7e` or if it's been updated to a new version, then it should match what's listed in [http://releases.ubuntu.com/xenial/SHA256SUMS][SHA256SUMS]
+The output should match what's listed in [http://releases.ubuntu.com/xenial/SHA256SUMS][SHA256SUMS]

+- convert the iso to dmg format

+{% highlight bash %}
+$ hdiutil convert ubuntu-16.04.2-desktop-amd64.iso -format UDRW -o ubuntu-16.04.2-desktop-amd64.img
+{% endhighlight %}

+- determine the macOS device identifier for the boot USB

+`$ diskutil list`

+- plug the "setup" usb drive into your regular computer

+`$ diskutil list `

+You should now see your usb listed as an additional drive that wasn't there before.
+The device identifier ​is the part that comes before `(external, physical)` ​(for example `/dev/disk2`) ​

+- unmount the usb

+`$ diskutil unmountDisk ​USB-device-identifier-here`

+- copy dmg to usb drive (make sure to use the correct device identifier!!
+Using the wrong one could overwrite your hard drive)

+`$ sudo dd if=ubuntu-16.04.2-desktop-amd64.img.dmg of=​USB-device-identifier-here ​ bs=1m`

+if = input file
+of = output file
+bs = block size

 (*) note the the glacier document shows this as 16.04.1, when I did it this version was not available